Stumbling Toward 'Awesomeness'

 I work in an industry where everyone wants everything to look amazing, play amazing, sound amazing, etc… To be on the cutting edge in an industry like this, you are often breaking new ground, so in a way: ’stumbling toward awesomeness’.

-posted by admin at 1:13 pm
+posted by Chris at 1:13 PM

 Powered by WordPress